 Notes: VBP is value-based payment.
 AMCs are academic medical centers.
 HCBS is home- and community-based services.
-IGT is intergovernmental transfer.
-CPE is certified public expenditure.
-This analysis is based on a review of unique directed payment arrangements approved through December 31, 2020, and excludes temporary directed payments approved under the expedited COVID-19 pathway (n = 29).
-Prior versions of directed payment arrangements that were subsequently renewed or amended are also excluded (n = 260).
+This analysis is based on a review of unique directed payment arrangements approved between July 1, 2021 and February 1, 2023.
+Minimum fee schedules based on state plan rates are not included because states no longer need to obtain prior approval for these arrangements.
+Analysis excludes prior versions of directed payment arrangements that were subsequently renewed or amended (n =115) and directed payments approved after July 1, 2021 that did not use CMS's new template (n = 28).
 Totals do not sum because a single directed payment arrangement can target multiple provider types or have multiple funding sources.

-Source: Mathematica, 2021, analysis for MACPAC of directed payment arrangements approved through December 31, 2020.
+Source: MACPAC, 2023, analysis of directed payment arrangements approved through February 1, 2023.

 The largest directed payment arrangements are typically targeted to hospitals and financed by them.
-Of the 35 directed payment arrangements projected to increase payments to providers by more than \$100 million a year, 30 were targeted to hospital systems and at least 27 were financed by provider taxes or IGTs.9
+Of the 22 directed payment arrangements projected to increase payments to providers by more than \$1 billion a year, 17 were targeted to hospital systems and 19 were financed by provider taxes or IGTs.